 Or do the older women want more babies in the family, so they keep silent, then later teach the bride how to dodge her husband’s advances?

-To counteract this malady, I suggest wives watch ‘The Maury Show’ once a week to see how many women with children are man-less.
+To counteract this, I suggest wives watch ‘The Maury Show’ once a week to see how many women with children are man-less.

 Now, about being touched-out.
 I can somewhat understand the feeling.
 As a father of young children, I could only hold them so long, then I had to set them down.
 While I frequently grabbed them to hug, kiss and tickle them, I infrequently rocked my kids to sleep; it took too long.

-One more input for Christian men; I usually expect my wife to me more ‘attentive’ to me than I am to God.
+One more input for Christian men; I usually expect my wife to me more ‘attentive’ to me than I give to God.